Virtual human: Production of films and demos

 In the beginning of the Eighties, several companies and research groups produced short films and demos involving Virtual Humans.
 In particular, Information International Inc, commonly called Triple-I or III showed the potential for computer graphics to do amazing things, by producing a 3D scan of Peter Fonda's head, and the ultimate demo, “Adam Powers, the Juggler".

 In 1982, Philippe Bergeron, Nadia Magnenat-Thalmann and Daniel Thalmann produced Dream Flight, a film depicting a person (articulated stick figure) transported over the Atlantic Ocean from Paris to New York.
 The film was completely programmed using the MIRA graphical language, an extension of the Pascal language based on graphical abstract data types.
 The film got several awards and was shown at the SIGGRAPH ‘83 Film Show.
 Another film became a breakthrough in 1985, the film "Tony de Peltrie" that used for the first time facial animation techniques to tell a story.
 During the same year, the Hard Woman video for the Mick Jagger's song was developed by Digital Productions that showed a nice animation of a stylized woman.
-In the same time, "The Making Of Brilliance" was created by Robert Abel & Associates as a TV commercial and has showed an incredible motion and rendering for the time being.
+At the same time, "The Making Of Brilliance" was created by Robert Abel & Associates as a TV commercial, and showed incredible motion and rendering for its time.